lambda-client/lambda/README.md

 	You can also use `.bind modifiers on` to allow modules to be bound to keybinds with modifiers, e.g `ctrl + shift + w` or `ctrl + c`.

 	##### Change command prefix
-	By using the command `prefix <prefix>` or after having ran KAMI (make sure it's closed), editing your configuration file (find it using `config path` in-game) and changing the value of `commandPrefix` to change the prefix.
+	By using the command `prefix <prefix>` or after having ran Blue KAMI (make sure it's closed), editing your configuration file (find it using `config path` in-game) and changing the value of `commandPrefix` to change the prefix.

 	##### Change Custom Chat ending
 	Edit line 19 in `kami/src/main/java/me/zeroeightysix/kami/module/modules/misc/CustomChat.java`